mobingi/alm/docs/markdown/cli/doc-cli.md

 ### command: registry catalog {#registry-list-catalog}

-List images under supplied username.
+List images under logged in username.

 This command is inherently slow.